மேற்கு ஆஸ்திரேலியா தமிழ்ப் பள்ளிகள்

-Perth North Tamil School WA | South Tamil School of WA
+North Tamil School | South Tamil School | Bunbury Tamil School | Valluvan Tamil School

-Further to this the school conducts an annual Tamil Concert which showcases student’s language skills along with traditional dance and music items.
+Further to this, the school conducts an annual Tamil Concert which showcases student’s language skills along with traditional dance and music items.
 The school community comes together to celebrate Tamil New Year and the Deepavali festival.

-While both schools operate individually, the principals frequently communicate and share knowledge with each other to organize group events like the School Concert, Tamil speech competition and Sports Day.
+While schools operate individually, the principals frequently communicate and share knowledge with each other to organize group events like the School Concert, Tamil speech competition and Sports Day.

 Our Tamil schools are as diverse as our country, with student and teacher percentages spread across 4 countries where Tamil is spoken.
-The principals and teachers look towards continually improving everything from syllabus to teaching techniques.
+The principals and teachers look towards continually improving everything from the syllabus to teaching techniques.

 All teachers provide their services voluntarily.
 Apart from some token amounts of money that may be paid for travel or associated teaching aids, our teachers do this purely for their love of the language and culture.
 It is important that you as a parent or member note the hard work put in by our Tamil School teachers and applaud them for their efforts.